BULL WALK

 (5) RECESSIVE GENETIC CONDITIONS

-The genetic status for recessive genetic conditions AM, CA, NH & DD is identified in the Lot details for each bull in our Bull Sale Catalogue.
-Note that the genetic status for recessive genetic conditions is identified for animals as "Free", "Carrier", "Free Untested", "% Carrier" or "Affected".
+The genetic status for recessive genetic conditions is identified for animals as "Free", "Carrier", "Free Untested", "% Carrier" or "Affected" - eg DDF, DDC, DDFU, DD50%, DDA

 For up-to-date & the most current information about recessive genetic conditions please visit Angus Australia.